 From our toolbox – a self-resetting trap!

-Meet the AT220 – set it up and they’re ready to catch 100 predators on its own!
+Meet the AT220 – set it up and they’re ready to go to service itself on its own!

 As much as we enjoy being immersed in nature, walking through hectares of ngahere to reset and rebait traps can require a lot of time and labour.

-This kiwi-designed product helps solve the challenge of manually having to reset traps, particularly in tricky-to-reach areas.
-Once a possum pokes its head in for the lure, a sensor, which is only programmed to go off during the night, activates the trap which instantly kills the predator.
-The trap will automatically reset itself, releasing the predator caught and now ready for its next catch.
+This kiwi-designed product by NZ Autotraps helps solve the challenge of manually having to reset traps, which is great for areas that are tricky to reach.
+Once a possum pokes its head in for the lure, a sensor, which is programmed only to work during the night, sets off the trap with great force.
+The trap will automatically reset itself, releasing the predator caught and ready for its next catch.

 Given their high-tech abilities these traps do come at a much higher cost.

 Watch this time-lapse of the AT220 resetting itself back for its next catch!
 This takes around 3 minutes in real-time.

 April 8, 2022